 Sheraton Kansas City Hotel at Crown Center

-No matter which residency program role you represent, everyone can attend both PDW and RPS.
+It doesn't matter which residency program role you represent; you can attend both PDW and RPS.

 PDW and RPS Shared Programming

 The PDW and RPS Residency Education Symposium is managed by the AAFP.
-The Planning Committee is made up of representatives from the symposium's sponsoring organizations: the AAFP Commission on Education (AAFP), the American Board of Family Medicine (ABFM), the American College of Osteopathic Family Physicians (ACOFP), the Association of Departments of Family Medicine (ADFM), the Association of Family Medicine Administration (AFMA), the Association of Family Medicine Residency Directors (AFMRD), the Family Medicine Residency Nurses Association (FMRNA), the North American Primary Care Research Group (NAPCRG), the Residency Program Solutions Panel of Consultants (RPS Panel), and the Society of Teachers of Family Medicine (STFM).
+The Planning Committee is made up of representatives from the following organizations: the AAFP Commission on Education (AAFP), the American Board of Family Medicine (ABFM), the American College of Osteopathic Family Physicians (ACOFP), the Association of Departments of Family Medicine (ADFM), the Association of Family Medicine Administration (AFMA), the Association of Family Medicine Residency Directors (AFMRD), the North American Primary Care Research Group (NAPCRG), the Residency Program Solutions Panel of Consultants (RPS Panel), and the Society of Teachers of Family Medicine (STFM).